Family Doctor Wait Times in Canada: A 2026 Province-by-Province Guide

 Get Routine Virtual Care Today — While You Wait for a Family Doctor

-TelePlus Care provides virtual primary-care visits with physicians licensed by the College of Physicians and Surgeons of Alberta and other provincial regulators.
+TelePlus Care provides virtual primary-care visits with licensed doctors.
 We do not replace a long-term family doctor — we provide same-day or next-business-day access to assessment, prescription renewals (excluding controlled drugs), referrals, sick notes, and chronic-disease follow-up while you remain on your provincial registry.
-Book a virtual appointment online and a Canadian-licensed physician will see you, document the visit in your chart, and share records with your eventual family doctor when you are matched.
+Book a virtual appointment online and a licensed doctor will see you, document the visit in your chart, and share records with your eventual family doctor when you are matched.

 Your Fast and Convenient Healthcare Solution